jayoung/pamlWrapper/README.md

 pw_makeTreeAndRunPAML_sbatchWrapper.pl CENPA_primates_aln2a_NT.fa ACE2_primates_aln1_NT.fa
 ```

-The `pw_makeTreeAndRunPAML.pl` script performs the following steps on each input file:
+The `pw_makeTreeAndRunPAML.pl` script performs the following steps on each input file (e.g. if the input file is called `myAln.fa`):

 - makes a subdir called `myAln.fa_phymlAndPAML`

-- reformats the alignment for PHYML/PAML (`myAln.fa.phy`):
+- reformats the alignment for PHYML/PAML (in the `myAln.fa.phy` file):
   - replace in-frame stop codons (PAML hates those) with gap codon (---)
   - truncates long sequence names to 30 characters (long names caused trouble somewhere - I think in PHYML).
 Name translations are saved in `myAln.fa.aliases.txt`
   - converts from fasta format to a [format suitable for phyml and PAML](http://abacus.gene.ucl.ac.uk/software/pamlDOC.pdf)